TeamLimb/Intelligent_Arm_Project/README.md

-# OpenArms_Research
+# OpenArms_Research_Project
+This is about OpenArms MK.2(Prosthetic Arm).

-We put cameras in the middle of the palm of existing OpenArms.
+We put cameras in the middle of the palm of existing OpenArms MK.2.

 And made it possible to perform different actions according to the object through real-time object recognition.

-We received a gold prize with this project at the Wearable Computer Contest (WCC) hosted by KAIST.
+We received a excellence award with this project at the Wearable Computer Contest (WCC) hosted by KAIST.
 ## Requirements
 #### Hardware
-* Raspberry pi 3  (with **Ubuntu Mate** )
+* Raspberry pi 3  (with **Ubuntu Mate 16.04** )
-* Arduino nano
+* Arduino nano  (Can use Arduino Uno)
+* Adafruit 16-Channel 12-bit PWM/Servo Driver - I2C interface - PCA9685
+* Servo Motor (Gotech-SER0011 x 9ea)
+* Li-Po Battery 2 cells(7.4V) 1300mAh
+* spycam for Pi
+* Rotary Switch (DFRobot-SEN0156)

 #### Software
 * Opencv >= 3.2.0